helena-bethany/gene-functionality/README.md

 ##### Short and long ncRNA (RNAcentral)

-To obtain the chromosome coordinates for each RNAcentral ncRNA, the Homo sapiens GRCh38 bed file was obtained from the RNAcentral FTP directory, which contains the chromosome coordinates for all human ncRNA (The RNAcentral Consortium et al., 2017).
+To obtain the chromosome coordinates for each RNAcentral ncRNA, the Homo sapiens GRCh38 bed file was obtained from the RNAcentral FTP directory, which contains the chromosome coordinates for all human ncRNAs (The RNAcentral Consortium, 2019).
 The [RNAcentral web interface](https://rnacentral.org/) was used to obtain the ncRNA data and used the following filtering steps:

 * Short ncRNA: include HGNC database, exclude precursor miRNA/primary transcript, exclude rRNA, exclude lncRNA.